ResearchComputing/Documentation/docs/software/python.md

 ## Using the CURC Anaconda environment

-Follow these steps from a Research Computing terminal session.
+Follow these steps from a Research Computing terminal session on a Summit `scompile` node or from an interactive session on a Blanca compute node.

 ### Modify your ~/.condarc file so that packages are downloaded to your _/projects_ directory